genewang/Ayuma/ARCHITECTURE.md

-# GuidePath AI - Professional Architecture & Implementation Guide
+# PathLink - Professional Architecture & Implementation Guide

-This document outlines the comprehensive architecture and implementation specifications for the GuidePath AI medical treatment navigation platform, based on the production system at https://www.guidedpath.app/.
+This document outlines the comprehensive architecture and implementation specifications for the PathLink medical treatment navigation platform.

 ## Table of Contents